 Pinnacle: The Lost Paradise of Rasta

-A fascinating first-person origin story of the Rastafari ideology, culture, and philosophy, capturing a crucial and little-known chapter in Jamaican history
+A fascinating first-person origin story of Rastafari beliefs, culture, and philosophy, capturing a crucial and little-known chapter in Jamaican history

-Pinnacle: The Lost Paradise of Rasta provides a crucial and highly informed new perspective on the Rastafari subculture that Bob Marley would later help to spread across the globe.
-The volume includes photographs and original documents related to Pinnacle.
+In Pinnacle: The Lost Paradise of Rasta, Bill “Blade” Howell—born in Pinnacle in 1942—offers his firsthand account of this utopian settlement that would ultimately give birth to the Rastafari movement.
+Here, he provides a crucial and highly informed new perspective on the Rastafari subculture that Bob Marley would later help to spread across the globe.

 1144028098